US officials: Pilot error caused Kobe Bryant chopper crash - WHIZ News

 The helicopter did not have so-called “black box” recording devices, which were not required, that would have given investigators a better understanding of what happened.

-Over the past year, experts speculated that the crash could lead to a recommendation for requiring helicopters to have Terrain Awareness and Warning Systems, which signal when aircraft are in danger of crashing.
+Over the past year, experts speculated that the crash could lead to a recommendation for requiring helicopters to have Terrain Awareness and Warning System devices, which signal when aircraft are in danger of crashing.

 But NTSB investigator-in-charge Bill English said the system, which was not on the helicopter, would probably not have prevented the crash.